pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/get-started/_index.md

 Duration: 8s
 ```

-Check out your new website at the URL in the `Outputs` section of your update or make a `curl` request and see the contents of `index.html` in your terminal:
+Check out your new website at the URL or make a `curl` request:

 {{% choosable language javascript %}}